xtermi2/elasticsearch-searchguard/README.md

 # elasticsearch-searchguard
-Elasticsearch with integrated search guard plugin.
+Elasticsearch OSS with integrated search guard plugin.
 Have a look at [xtermi2/kibana-searchguard](https://github.com/xtermi2/kibana-searchguard) for a fitting kibana.